Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 In *Sophie and Wind*, a girl in a Paris garden stumbles into a treasure hunt that awakens her.
 In *Sophie and Winter*, she learns to master flight beside a boy who is equal parts friend, teacher, and force of nature.
-*Sophie and Ice* darkens the arc: an accident, even Dragons cannot prevent loss, and Wind learns the bitter edges of loyalty.
+*Sophie and Frost* darkens the arc: an accident, even Dragons cannot prevent loss, and Wind learns the bitter edges of loyalty in *Wind and Ice*.
-Finally, *Sophie and Sun* she steps out of a narrative she had outgrown, and into a freedom as bright as the sky.
+Finally, *Sophie and Sun*, she steps out of a narrative she had outgrown, and into a freedom as bright as the sky.

 It is a story with a permissive license, and change is easier than you think.
 Swap the order — put *Sun* before *Ice* — to get the old classic arc,